rmander-89/breezy-hubspot-sa-poc/README.md

 The AI returns a JSON response containing four key elements.
 These are a conversion likelihood rating, an RFM style behavioural segment, a reasoning paragraph explaining the assessment and a recommended next best action.
 The usage metrics are also echoed back for transparency.
 The frontend presents this in a simple insight card that shows the likelihood badge, the segment label, the reasoning text and the suggested action, with an optional view of the usage signals.

 This approach gives Breezy a clear example of how AI could support trial to paid conversion, upsell and retention.
 It combines behavioural signals, commercial history and trial timing to surface actionable insights in a marketer friendly format.
 In a production version the next step would be to write these AI outputs back to HubSpot as contact properties so they can drive segmentation, automation and reporting inside HubSpot.

+# **G. Design Decisions**

+This section outlines the key design decisions made during the development of the proof of concept.
+The aim was to design an approach that mirrors how Breezy would realistically integrate with HubSpot while keeping the solution simple, scalable and aligned with best practice.

+## **1. Contact as the source of truth**

+I chose to place trial information, usage rollups and core identity on the Contact rather than creating a trial deal pipeline.
+This avoids unnecessary clutter in the deals object, keeps trial tracking simple and allows marketing workflows to enrol customers based on contact property changes.
+It also fits more naturally with a B2C lifecycle where the household, rather than the deal, is the anchor for behaviour and communication.

+## **2. Thermostat as a custom object**

+Hardware ownership is fundamental to Breezy, so a Thermostat custom object provides a clear way to model devices independently of the person.
+This supports multi device households, hardware expansions and device specific support tickets.
+It also cleanly separates the person from the device fleet, which is important for long term scalability.
+It could even allow Breezy to move towards some version of inventory management in HubSpot.

+## **3. Subscription first, deal second**

+I used the Subscription as the primary lifecycle trigger.
+When a Subscription is created, a workflow creates the matching Subscription Deal and applies the correct recurring revenue properties.
+This approach is more reliable than attempting to update deals from Contact based workflows, which would require association labels to identify the correct deal.
+Using the Subscription as the truth source keeps the revenue reporting accurate and predictable.

+## **4. Use of HubSpot Payments for the POC**

+HubSpot Payments offers automatic creation of Payment and Subscription objects when a payment link is completed.
+This reduces integration effort and works cleanly with Subscription based workflows.
+If Breezy wanted to use Stripe or a custom checkout they could still link out to those, then use the HubSpot CRM API to create subscription deals and a custom subscription record, but this would require Breezy to manage renewals and cancellations themselves.

+## **5. Hardware deals vs subscription deals**

+I separated hardware revenue and subscription revenue into different pipelines.
+Hardware deals link to both the Contact and the Thermostat, while subscription deals link to the Contact and the Subscription.
+This gives Breezy clean reporting by revenue type and makes long term MRR and ARR analysis clearer.

+## **6. Use of CRM Search API**

+I used the CRM Search API rather than older endpoints.
+It is faster, more flexible and allows sorting by createdate so new contacts appear immediately when testing the POC.
+Search API returns results in a specific structure, so the frontend was updated to extract the results array correctly.

+## **7. Handling HubSpot’s indexing delay**

+HubSpot’s Search API takes a short time to index new contacts.
+In testing this was approximately eleven seconds.
+The frontend accounts for this by waiting briefly and sorting by createdate so the new record appears at the top once the platform has indexed it.
+This is a realistic integration behaviour and is handled gracefully in the user interface.

+## **8. Simulated usage rather than real ingestion**

+Real usage ingestion was out of scope for this assessment, so I introduced simulated usage metrics through the backend.
+This still demonstrates how Breezy could use usage signals in AI, onboarding workflows and retention campaigns.
+The architecture anticipates a future ingestion flow where usage is synced from the Breezy platform into HubSpot as events and rollup properties.

+## **9. AI as an insight layer rather than the system of record**

+The AI insight card is designed to support decision making, not replace CRM logic.
+The backend sends contact data, commercial history and simulated usage to OpenAI and displays the result in the UI.
+In a real production environment the next step would be to write the AI outputs back into HubSpot as contact properties so they can drive segmentation and automation.

+## **10. Single Express server for frontend and backend**

+I used a single Express server to serve both the API and the frontend.
+This keeps local development simple and avoids unnecessary configuration.
+The POC only requires static files and API proxies, so a combined server is the most efficient choice.

+## **11. Choosing Claude Code over a frontend only AI builder**

+I initially explored Lovable but learned it is designed for purely frontend, serverless projects.
+Since the assignment required working with an existing backend, Claude Code was the correct choice.
+This allowed me to integrate directly with the Express server and avoid working against the constraints of a tool not suited to the problem.